Quantum Cramer-Rao Precision Limit of Noisy Continuous Sensing: Extension to scenarios involving non-Markovian noise

 Our method established in the main text provides a general framework for computing the optimal precision of continuous sensors subject to arbitrary Markovian noise.
 In this appendix, we show that the method can be extended to account for non-Markovian noise, via appropriate incorporation of recent advances~\cite{PhysRevLett.120.030402,doi:10.1142/S1230161222500196,PhysRevLett.132.100403} of the pseudomode approach~\cite{PhysRevA.50.3650,PhysRevA.55.2290} to describe non-Markovian dynamics.
+For simplicity, we consider sensing a single constant parameter $\theta$; the extension to waveform estimation is straightforward.

-\subsection{1.
-Summary of the pseudomode approach}
+\subsection{Summary of the pseudomode approach}

-The key idea of the pseudomode approach, as illustrated in Fig.~\ref{fig:fig_app_4}(a-b), is to map the original (potentially highly structured and non-Markovian) environment of the open system onto a simpler configuration, consisting of a small number of auxiliary bosonic modes---the pseudomodes---which in turn are coupled to independent Markovian environments.
-In this way, the reduced dynamics of the open system can be simulated by evolving the Lindblad master equation for the enlarged system consisting of the system itself and the pseudomodes, providing the Hilbert-space dimension of the enlarged system is of a reasonable size.
+The key idea of the pseudomode approach, as illustrated in Fig.~\ref{fig:fig_app_4}(a-b), is to map an original (potentially highly structured and non-Markovian) environment of the open system onto a simpler configuration, consisting of a small number of auxiliary bosonic modes---the pseudomodes---which in turn are coupled to independent Markovian environments.
+In this way, the reduced dynamics of the open system can be simulated by evolving the Lindblad master equation for the enlarged system consisting of the system itself and the pseudomodes, provided that the Hilbert-space of the enlarged system is of a reasonable size.

 Specifically, let us consider a quantum system (S) interacting with a general bosonic environment (E), with the system-environment full Hamiltonian

 We assume that the system and environment are initialized in a factorized state $\rho_{\rm SE}(0)=\rho_{\rm S}(0)\otimes\rho_{\rm E}(0)$ and the initial environment state $\rho_{\rm E}(0)$ is a Gaussian state.
 To characterize the environment, we define the expectation values and two-time correlation functions with respect to its free evolution